 The Corporation's commitments to fund the Bahar Project are based on the annual Work Program and Budget ("WP&B") approved by the BEOC Steering Committee.
 The annual WP&B must be approved by contractor parties representing an 80% or greater ownership interest before submission to SOCAR for approval.
 When additional funding is secured, the Corporation expects to only approve budgets that can be fully funded from project operating cash flows.

 Financial instruments

-A summary of the Corporation's financial instruments is included in Note 17 to the Corporation's Condensed Consolidated Financial Statements for the three and nine months ended September 30, 2019.
+A summary of the Corporation's financial instruments is included in Note 17 to the Corporation's Condensed Consolidated Financial Statements for the three months and year ended December 31, 2019.